 I was just listening to a stranger talking in a shop, and I was amazed she told me she had been in an abusive relationship.

 I shared an earlier study that said that people don’t have many friends.
 If you are smart, you have even fewer friends.
-I wonder why we choose this?
-With all the people who can and want to be our friend, why do we close ourself off like this?
+I wonder why we choose this.
+With all the people who can and want to be our friends, why do we close ourselves off like this?

 I think a friendship at first is respect.
 When that woman shared with me she had been abused, it saddens me to think that at times I have let myself be abused as well.
 I had a job once where I was yelled at, not because I did something wrong, but because the person was just a jerk and wanted a puppy to kick.

-If you are being kicked and abused the person is sick and a dick.
+If you are being kicked and abused the person is sick and a jerk.
 Leave and don’t look back.